Tautological Rings of Fibrations: The fibrewise Euler class

-We have defined the Euler class of fibrations with Poincar\'e fibre over Poincar\'e spaces in the introduction in \eqref{fwEulerClass}.
-In this section, we will give a definition for arbitrary base spaces and show that it agrees with the definition of the fibrewise Euler class in \cite{HLLRW17}.
-In the following, we denote by $\Q[n]$ the graded vector space with $\Q$ in degree $n$ and for a $\B$-module $M$ define $M[n]:=M\otimes \Q[n]$. \begin{prop} Let $\B\ra \E'$ be a relative Sullivan model of a fibration of 1-connected spaces $\pi:E \ra B$ with Poincar\'e fibre $X$ of formal dimension $d$.
-Let $\varepsilon_X$ be the orientation and $\Pi\in \Hom_{\B}^{-d}(\E',\B) $ be a corresponding cycle representing fibre integration.
+The idea to obtain cocycle representatives of the fibrewise Euler class is simply to construct a chain level representative of the Umkehr map $\De_!:H^*(E)\ra H^{*+d}(E\times_BE)$ in terms of the algebraic models.
+In the following, we denote by $\Q[n]$ the graded vector space with $\Q$ in degree $n$ and for a $\B$-module $M$ define $M[n]:=M\otimes \Q[n]$. \begin{prop} Let $\B\ra \E$ be a relative Sullivan model of an oriented fibration $\pi:E \ra B$ with connected base and total space and simply connected Poincar\'e fibre $X$ of formal dimension $d$.
+Let $\varepsilon_X$ be the orientation and $\Pi\in \Hom_{\B}^{-d}(\E,\B) $ be a cocycle representative of fibre integration.
 Then the map

 is a quasi-isomorphism of $\B$-modules. \end{prop} \begin{proof} It is a simple check that $\bar{\Pi}$ defines a $\B$-module homomorphism.
-By assumption, $\E'=(\B\otimes \Lambda ,D)$ is a relative Sullivan algebra and thus has a filtration which induces the Serre spectral sequence as discussed in the proof of Proposition \ref{ExtModuleMaps}.
-In the same proof we have described a filtration of $\Hom_{\B}(\E',\B)$ which strongly converges because there is a horizontal vanishing line.
+By assumption, $\E=(\B\otimes \Lambda V,D)$ is a relative Sullivan algebra and thus has a filtration which induces the Serre spectral sequence as discussed in the proof of Proposition \ref{ExtModuleMaps}.
+In the same proof we have described a filtration of $\Hom_{\B}(\E,\B)$ which strongly converges because there is a horizontal vanishing line.
 The map $\bar{\Pi}$ is compatible with the two filtrations and induces a map of the associated spectral sequences.
 The induced map on the $E_2$-page is given by